TaraMathur/GildedRose/README.md

 The schema has four fields: name, sellin, quality, and type.

 There's a main model called Item which has 3 methods:
-- initialize, which initializes each Item with a name and random sellin and quality values
+- initialize, which initializes each Item with a name and random sellin and quality value
 - update_values, updates the sellin and quality values
 - enforce boundaries, which ensures that the sellin and quality values are never negative or over 50

-Item has four sub-classes: EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with a unique set of update rules.
+Item has four sub-classes: EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with its own update_values method that reflects each's unique set of update rules.
+The AgedItem and LegendaryItem subclasses also each have their own initialize method.

 Aged Brie is an AgedItem object, Sulfarus Sword is a LegendaryItem, BackstagePass is an EventItem, and Conjured Shield is a ConjuredItem, and Regular Shield is just a regular Item.